How to get from Malaga to Marbella

 Taxi: Taking a taxi is the most convenient but also the most expensive option.
 Taxis are readily available at the Malaga Airport and throughout the city.
 The journey to Marbella will take around 50 minutes, depending on traffic conditions and the average cost is 75 Eur.

 Rental Car: If you prefer more independence and flexibility, you can rent a car at Malaga Airport or in the city.
 Follow the signs for the A-7 or AP-7 highway (toll road) and follow signs straight to Marbella.
-This option allows you to explore the surrounding areas as well, total transport time will take about 37 miles or 45 minutes
+This option allows you to explore the surrounding areas as well, total transport time will take about 37 miles or around 45 minutes

 Bus: The local bus company,